silinternational/ecs-deploy/README.md

 Nevertheless, since the system uses docker, the assumption is that improvements to the application are built into its container images, which are then pushed into a repository (public or private), to then be pulled down for use by ECS.
-This script therefore uses the specified `image` parameter as a modification key to change the tag used by a container's image.
+This script therefore uses the specified `--image` parameter as a modification key to change the tag used by a container's image.
 It looks for images with the same repository name as the specified parameter, and updates its tag to the one in the specified parameter.

 _A direct consequence of this is that if you define more than one container in your Task Definition to use the same image, all of them will be updated to the specified tag, even if you set them to use different tags initially.
 But this is considered to be an unlikely use case.
-This is not the case when using `tag-only` parameter instead of `image` parameter, since the only updated image would be the one on the 'main' container only, the first one._
+This is not the case when using `--tag-only` parameter instead of `--image` parameter, since the only updated image would be the one on the 'main' container only, the first one._

 This behavior allows two possible process to specify which images, and therefore which configurations, to deploy.
 First, you